 Deduce the recipe from a photo of the food

 How many times have we wanted to get the recipe of a dish that we liked?
-But in a restaurant we are never sure they will be willing to reveal their best-kept secrets.
-Kitchen enthusiasts can now count on the help of Pic2Recipe, an AI system developed at the Massachusetts Institute of Technology that is able to deduce the ingredients and the recipe from a photo of the food.
+But in a restaurant we are never sure if they will be willing to reveal their best-kept secrets.
+Kitchen enthusiasts can now count on the help of an AI system developed by the Massachusetts Institute of Technology, the Universitat Politècnica de Catalunya and the Qatar Computing Research Institute, which is able to deduce the ingredients and the recipe from a photo of the food.

 After training the system with a million examples, the result is that Pic2Recipe gets the recipe right in 65% of cases.
 Of course, the ingredients that are not in sight are missing, but for this, the algorithm can use some human help.